How does laser maze work? | SPORTS ANT Guide

 Five-Screen Video Basketball Games Machine

-AR floor interactive game uses a projector to project game images on the ground, and uses motion capture technology to achieve real-time interaction between people and dynamic images on the ground.
-When children walk through the interactive area, various interactive effects will change accordingly with your footsteps, creating unexpected light and shadow effects.
+Bowling projection uses a projector to project the game screen on the lane and uses dynamic capture technology to achieve real-time interaction between the bowling ball and the lane dynamic screen.
+When the bowling ball rolls through the interactive area, various interactive effects will change accordingly with the bowling ball, creating unexpected light and shadow effects.

 Escape Challenge Room